 Kanban boards are not time-boxed.
 A Kanban board will continue to flow for as long as needed, with new tasks being added as required, and completed tasks being archived as they are completed.

-It all depends on your team and what you are trying to achieve:
+It all comes down to the team and what you are trying to achieve:

-- If your team is structured and by the book, delivering packaged outputs towards an end goal then Scrum/Sprint works well.
+- If your team is structured, delivering packaged outputs towards an end goal then Scrum/Sprint works well.

-Our recommendation is to become familiar with both options and then experiment, analyzing your needs and capabilities for the type of board that works best for your team.
+Our recommendation is to become familiar with both board types and then experiment, analyzing your needs and capabilities for the type of board that works best for your team.